dabao1955/kernel_build_action/README.md

 | extra-cmd | false | Compile the kernel with extra options, such as LD=ld.lld | AS=llvm-as |

 ## Todo
-- Support use 3rd party gcc to compile
+- Modify unreasonable options

 ## FAQ
 > [!CAUTION]
 > Please Read this first if you have some questions!

+### How to use 3rd gcc？
+You should enable other-gcc32-url and other-gcc64-url options to use it.

 ### How to use 3rd clang？
 You should disable aosp-clang and android-ndk options to use it.